CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: CSCD-NS

+To conduct an in-depth study on the differences between native speakers and Chinese learners in terms of spelling errors, we design a tagging system for quantitative analyses.

+\textbf{Tag definition}: We define three phonetic-level tags and two semantic-level tags.
+The phonetic tags consist of: (1) same phonetic error: the erroneous character has the same pronunciation as the correct one.
+(2) similar phonetic error: the erroneous character's pronunciation has an edit distance of 1 from the correct character's pronunciation.
+(3) dissimilar phonetic error: the erroneous character's pronunciation has an edit distance greater than 1 from the correct character's pronunciation.
+The semantic tags consist of: (1) word-level error: the erroneous word is a valid Chinese word.
+(2) character-level error: the erroneous word is not a valid Chinese word, or the length of the erroneous word is 1.

+As shown in Table \ref{Tab:tag_system}, we first tokenize the correct sentence using LAC \citep{jiao2018LAC} to obtain word-level correction pairs.
+For each pair, we compute the pinyin edit distance and assign a phonetic-level tag.
+Simultaneously, we check the original word's validity in Chinese and incorporate its length to assign a semantic tag.

-\textbf{Pinyin-level analysis}: As shown in the upper part of Figure \ref{fig:analysis}, in all four datasets, the \textit{same pinyin} error is the largest proportion and the \textit{dissimilar pinyin} error is the smallest one.
-Compared with SIGHAN datasets, this feature of CSCD-IME is more prominent, it has higher proportion of \textit{same pinyin} errors (up to 82.4\%) and lower percentage of \textit{dissimilar pinyin} errors (only 2.2\%).
-This is because pinyin IME could auto fix the pinyin typoes based on the input context \citep{jia2014joint}.
+\textbf{Phonetic-level analysis}: As illustrated in Figure \ref{fig:analysis}, the proportion of same phonetic errors is the largest, while the proportion of dissimilar phonetic errors is the smallest in all four datasets.
+This feature is more pronounced in the CSCD-NS dataset, where the proportion of dissimilar phonetic errors is only 2.2\%, significantly lower than in the other datasets.
+Over 97\% of the errors are either the same phonetic or similar phonetic errors.
+This is because even if users make slight mistakes in their pinyin input, Chinese IME will auto-fix the input pinyin based on the context \citep{jia2014joint}.

-\textbf{Semantic-level analysis}: As shown in the lower part of Figure \ref{fig:analysis}, the proportion of \textit{special char} error in CSCD-IME and SIGHAN13 is lower than that in SIGHAN14 and SIGHAN15, this means native speakers could make fewer \textit{special char} errors than CFL learners.
-It also can be observed that the percentage of the word-level errors (\textit{entity word} and \textit{normal word}) in CSCD-IME is significantly higher than those in SIGHAN datasets and is nearly doubled.
-This is because if we input through the whole word (Figure \ref{Fig:problem}(b)), pinyin IME will generally recommend a valid word rather than a very strange “word”.
-Note that \textbf{the high proportion of word-level errors} is the most important feature of CSCD-IME.
-This is also the biggest difference with SIGHAN datasets and makes CSCD-IME challenging.
-We will conduct a deep analysis between word-level and character-level errors in Section~\ref{section:exp}.
+\textbf{Semantic-level analysis}: As shown in Figure \ref{fig:analysis}, the proportion of word-level errors in CSCD-NS (49.4\%) far exceeds that of existing datasets, which is twice the average value (23.3\%) of the SIGHAN datasets.
+This is because native speakers rely on the IME to input Chinese texts, which tends to recommend relatively reasonable valid words rather than strange "error words", resulting in a lower proportion of character-level errors.
+Compared to character-level errors, word-level errors pose a greater challenge to CSC systems.